ananddtyagi/ananddtyagi/README.md

  - 🔭 I’m currently working on:
    - Redesigning my personl website
 - 💬 Ask me about any of my recent projects or anything NLP related!
-- 📫 How to reach me: anand.tyagi@nyu.edu
+- 📫 How to reach me: anand.deep.tyagi@gmail.com

 If you want to know more about me, visit my website at [here](https://anandtyagi.me/)